NETWAYS/jenkins-training/Extras/best-practise.md

 !SLIDE bullets noprint
 #Backups, Backups, Backups
-* Jenkins Konfiguration mit Hilfe von SCM sichern
+* Use SCM to maintain your configuration
-* Tags für funktionierende Zustände
+* Tags for successors
-* Testen in Branches
+* Test in Branches

 !SLIDE smbullets printonly
 #Backups, Backups, Backups
-* Jenkins Konfiguration mit Hilfe von SCM sichern
+* Use SCM to maintain your configuration
-* Tags für funktionierende Zustände
+* Tags for successors
-* Testen in Branches
+* Test in Branches

 !SLIDE smbullets
-#Was soll man sichern?
+#What to backup?

 * `$JENKINS_HOME/*.xml`
 * `$JENKINS_HOME/jobs/*/*.xml`